 - The Emergency Toolbox reduces the need for country humanitarian implementation plans to respond in an ad-hoc way to unexpected needs.
 It allows them to respond to strategically planned goals.

 What are the 4 tools within the Toolbox?

 - The Acute Large Emergency Response Tool (ALERT) responds to large-scale natural hazards and technological disasters where over 100,000 people or over 50% of the population are affected.
 Depending on the type of disaster, the aim is to allocate funds within 24-48 hours of an emergency’s onset, emphasising on the swiftness of the decision-making process.

 - The Small-scale Tool is used to assist a limited number of people (below 100,000) affected by a natural or human-induced disaster.
 The maximum allocation per action is €500,000.

 - The Epidemics Tool is used to respond to and prevent epidemic outbreaks.

-- The Disaster Relief Emergency Fund (DREF) belongs to the International Federation of the Red Cross and Red Crescent Societies (IFRC).
+- The Disaster Response Emergency Fund (DREF) belongs to the International Federation of the Red Cross and Red Crescent Societies (IFRC).
 It supports national Red Cross and Red Crescent societies in the immediate aftermath of a disaster.
 We contribute to this fund to a maximum of €200,000 per action.

 How are we helping?